San Antonio: Military

-Media and entertainment
+Media

 Print

 San Antonio has one major newspaper, the San Antonio Express-News, which has served the area since 1865.
 The Express-News circulates as the largest newspaper service in South Texas.
 The Hearst Corporation, which owned a second newspaper, the San Antonio Light, purchased the Express-News from News Corp. in 1992 and shut down the Light after failing to find a buyer.

 Hearst, using the Express-News brand, also produces Conexión, a weekly magazine written by an entirely Hispanic and Latin American staff with a Latino spin on weekly events.
 The San Antonio Current is the free "alternative" paper published weekly with local political issues, art and music news, restaurant listings and reviews, and listings of events and nightlife around town.
 The San Antonio Business Journal covers general business news.
 La Prensa, a bilingual publication, also has a long history in San Antonio.
 They closed their doors in June 2018.
-Edible San Antonio, San Antonio's bimonthly food magazine, is published every eight weeks.
-The 64-page full-color magazine, distributed free across the city, is printed in soy ink on recycled paper and covers the city's food scene with an emphasis on local food and sustainability.
-The San Antonio River Walk Current covers general San Antonio news.
-The San Antonio Observer is the only African American newspaper in San Antonio since 1995 and the largest in South Texas.
+Edible San Antonio is San Antonio's bimonthly food magazine, it reports on the city's food culture and it's chiefs, farmers and other figures related to food.
+The San Antonio Observer is the only weekly African American newspaper in San Antonio since 1995 and the largest in South Texas.

 The San Antonio Report, renamed in 2020 from the Rivard Report, is the city's only digital-only news publication.
 Founded in 2011 by former Express-News editor Robert Rivard, it began as a blog but has since become a non-profit news source covering civic issues.